Aperence/projet_fec/README.md

 |[block.c](https://forge.uclouvain.be/p3-2022/group-v/lepl-1503-2022-skeleton-group-v-2/-/blob/main/src/block.c)    | Handle the recovering of lost blocks and the generation of linear system to recover them.
 Also implements methods to handle blocks (print, free).
 |[message.c](https://forge.uclouvain.be/p3-2022/group-v/lepl-1503-2022-skeleton-group-v-2/-/blob/main/src/message.c)  | Handling of opening files and extracting blocks and symbols from them.
 Also allow the write to the output file.
 |[system.c](https://forge.uclouvain.be/p3-2022/group-v/lepl-1503-2022-skeleton-group-v-2/-/blob/main/src/system.c)   | Solving of the linear system to recover the lost symbols, and operations on vectors and matrix
+|[my_threads.c](https://forge.uclouvain.be/p3-2022/group-v/lepl-1503-2022-skeleton-group-v-2/-/blob/main/src/my_threads.c)| Definition of the function used by threads and handling the consuming of the shared buffer
 |[tinymt32.c](https://forge.uclouvain.be/p3-2022/group-v/lepl-1503-2022-skeleton-group-v-2/-/blob/main/src/tinymt32.c) | Generate random coefficients

 ## Tests files